-First found in Ravenna, a city of Emilia, capital of the province of Ravenna.
+The surname Fusco was first found in Ravenna, a city of Emilia, capital of the province of Ravenna.
 It dates back to the 2nd century B.C.
 It came under the dominance of Rome.
 Augustus made it his fleet port.
 It fell to the Goths but Justinian sent an army in 535 A.D and restored it to Italy.
 By the 13th it was independent under the papal states, and generally, except for the French revolution, remained so.
 It is rich in art, museums, galleries, churches and history.
 In those ancient times only persons of rank, the podesta, clergy, city officials, army officers, artists, landowners were entered into the records.
 To be recorded at this time was in itself a family honor.

-This web page shows only a small excerpt of our Fusco research.Another 313 words (22 lines of text) covering the years 1546 and 1555 are included under the topic Early Fusco History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Fusco research.Another 86 words (6 lines of text) covering the years 1546 and 1555 are included under the topic Early Fusco History in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Luigi Fuscino, who settled in Ashtabula Co., OH sometime between 1875 and 1906.